• News

 While Buddha is a scene-stealing character, Zerofuku’s depth and loneliness make them one of the standouts of the series.
 Born to ease the misfortune and suffering of humanity, Zerofuku learned quickly that taking the world’s suffering into himself may have eased one element of human pain, but it also begot a new one.
 Upon taking away their pain, Zerofuku opened the humans in his care up to gluttony and depravity.

 Without suffering, they turned to excess while Zerofuku carried their physical pain, sorrows, and trauma with him.
-While he reels from this revelation, Buddha, stumbles into his village.
-Watching a human inspire happiness without excess and still while people are hungry and downtrodden shakes Zerofuku to his core, making him question his importance to the world before attempting to dish out divine retribution to humanity.
+While he reels from this revelation, Buddha stumbles into his village.
+Watching a human inspire happiness without excess while people are hungry and downtrodden shakes Zerofuku’s core, making him question his importance to the world before attempting to dish out divine retribution to humanity.
 As the two meet in the arena, this difference in their approaches to life and suffering takes center stage as much as the action.

-The best fight of the series so far, Record of Ragnarok Season 2 being split into two parts wasn’t absolutely necessary.
+The best fight of the series so far, the Record of Ragnarok Season 2 being split into two parts wasn’t absolutely necessary.
 That said, Buddha and Zerofukko hold onto the spotlight so strongly that I can at least understand why it was split in two, even if I prefer to watch it all in one go.
 Despite the usual pacing issues that have become more a feature than a bug of the series, Record of Ragnarok Season 2 Part 2 is the best yet in terms of building characters, connections, and consequences for choices made in the past and the present.
+Season 3 can’t come soon enough.

 Record of Ragnarok Season 2 is streaming now, exclusively on Netflix.